dannyjeck/dannyjeck.github.io/research.md

 **Head Movements in Virtual Reality**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_Head.png" width="250">

-Natural visual exploration makes use of both head and eye movements.
+Natural visual exploration makes use of both head movements and eye movements.
 Here, we study the role of head movements when viewing large-scale, immersive natural images in virtual reality.
 We quantify head movement kinematics under these conditions and show that head movements follow a stereotyped pattern.

 Data | Paper